Geekgineer/YOLOs-CPP/README.md

 ./run_camera.sh
 ```

-This command will activate your usb cam and display the video feed with real-time object detection.
+This command will activate your usb and display the video feed with real-time object detection.

 ### Models